QCPolmer/Blender_FramesAsObjects/README.md

         or deleted like any other object,
         meaning all frames of a object can be manipulated from a single frame of animation.
-    - Optional one button convert to and from standard animations.
+    - Optional one button convert too and from standard animations.
     - This pluggin also includes a tab to select various frame-objects, or make them visible/invisible